MurphyPone/murphypone.github.io/src/content/voyager.md

 \end{array}
 $$

-and we can see that $HG = \mathbf 0$.
+and we can see that $HG = \mathbf 0$, which means that if a message is encoded with $G$ yield $Gx$ and the product against the parity-check matrix is _not_ 0, we know that we have an error, and we can not only deduce the location of the error, but also _correct_ it.

 #### Linear Construction

 The original presentation of the Hamming code was offered by guess-who in 1949 to correct 1-bit errors using fewer redundant bits.
-Chunks of 4 information bits $x_1, x_2, x_3, x_4$ get mapped to a codeword ("encoded") of 7 bits as
+Chunks of 4 information bits $x_1, x_2, x_3, x_4$ get mapped to ("encoded") a codeword of 7 bits as

 $$
 x_1, x_2, x_3, x_4, \\ x_2 \oplus x_3 \oplus x_4, \\ x_1 \oplus x_3 \oplus x_4,